secretstartups/handbook/blog/release-posts/index.html.md

 To add a new deprecation notice to that page:

 1. Create a new branch in the [`gitlab-org/gitlab`](https://gitlab.com/gitlab-org/gitlab) project.
 1. Create a `.yml` file in the [`data/deprecations`](https://gitlab.com/gitlab-org/gitlab/-/tree/master/data/deprecations) folder.
-Use [`data/deprecations/templates/example.yml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/data/deprecations/templates/example.yml) as the template:
+Use [`data/deprecations/templates/example.yml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/data/deprecations/templates/example.yml) as the template.
+Name the file `XX-YY-feature-name.yml`, where `XX-YY` is the milestone of the initial deprecation announcement.
+For example, `14-7-pseudonymizer.yml`.
+The file should contain these elements:

    - `name`: the name the feature to be deprecated.
    - `announcement_milestone`: the milestone when the feature was first deprecated (for example, "14.3").